Davion Mitchell NBA Playoffs Player Props: Kings vs. Warriors

 Davion Mitchell Insights vs. the Warriors

-- Mitchell is responsible for taking 5.5% of his team's field goal attempts this season with 5.0 per game.

-- This season, he's accounted for 5.6% of his team's three-pointers made, averaging 0.8 per game.
+- This season, he's put up 5.5% of the Kings' attempted field goals, as he's averaging five per contest.

-- Mitchell's opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.
+- He's knocked down 0.8 threes per game, or 5.6% of his team's makes from beyond the arc this season.

 Davion Mitchell vs. the Warriors